 Note: the canvas top does not actually carry the red cross.
 I added it to this photo to show how it may have looked in service.

-Owner Laith Robinson has listed the Jeep for sale in Australia and says, "This car was previously an ambulance for the Army and has been restored well.
+Owner Laith Robinson says, "This car was previously an ambulance for the Army and has been restored well.
 Runs perfectly, just needs a couple of leaks sealed.
 Great car that I am sad to be selling.
 Has a spare engine and gear box among many spare parts."

 A brilliant feature of this conversion is the opening side panel on the canvas top.